 Characterizing and comparing models

 The state of each model at any given time t is described by adjacency matrix (Mt) (henceforth, "anatomical connectivity") which is subject to adaptive rewiring, and the vector of activation values, (Xt).
-Model's "functional connectivity" at tis defined by the momentary pairwise differences of node activation values.
+Model's "functional connectivity" at t, (with adjacency matrix Ft) is defined by the momentary pairwise differences of node activation values.

 Qualitative description of network structures.

 Network structure can be qualitatively assessed by means of visual inspection of the graph diagram or the adjacency matrix.
-The adjacency matrices are serialized using … algorithm, implemented in the package `seriation` (Hahsler et al., 2008), which orders the rows and columns of the matrix to maximize visibility of modules within the network (better/more precise phrasing?).
+The adjacency matrices are serialized using … algorithm, implemented in the package `seriation` (Hahsler et al., 2008), which orders the rows and columns of the matrix to maximize visual identifiability of modules within the network (better/more precise phrasing?).

 Quantitative measures of the structure.